intuition-dev/intuDocs/docs/ts.md

 ## Services

 TypeScript is often uses to call Services|APIs via browser's fetch() (used to be Ajax).
-Modern services are now written in Google FireStore, DreamFactory(hosted) and to lesser degree AWS Amplify.
+Modern services are now written in Google FireStore and to lesser degree AWS Amplify.
 These modern type of services help maximite developer productivity.
 Services are used to develope C.R.U.D.
 (CRUD: Create, Read, Update, Delete)/ dynamic web-apps.
  Google and AWS also offer nice user authentication functionality.